cocos/cocos-docs/en/editor/preview/index.md

 At the top of the browser preview screen there are a series of controls to control the preview effect:

-- The leftmost menu is used to select the scale size of the preview window to simulate the display effect on different mobile devices, and the device resolution can be added manually in **Cocos Creator -> Preferences -> Device Manager**.
+- The leftmost menu is used to select the scale size of the preview window to simulate the display effect on different mobile devices, and the device resolution can be added manually in **Cocos Creator/File -> Preferences -> Device Manager**.
 - **Rotate**: decide whether to display landscape or portrait screen
 - **Debug Mode**: choose which levels of log in the script will be output to the browser console
 - **Show FPS**: allows choosing whether to display debug information such as frames per second and number of drawcalls in the bottom left corner